kevinbear/AsTestEnv/README.md

     └── autograder.cpp
 ```
 ### How to use this assignment test environment?
-#### 1. Use the `cd`(change directory) command to move direcotry assignment that you're working on.
+#### 1. Use the `cd`(change directory) command to move the directory assignment that you're working on.

-#### 2. replce the your copy your cpp files content to replce the corresponding one.
+#### 2. Copy the cpp file content to the corresponding file.
-For example, assignment 3, we had to submit A03.cpp to gradescope, so you can paste your code to A03.cpp or delet it and add your A03.cpp under the `src` folder.
+For example, in assignment 3, we have to submit A03.cpp to gradescope, so you can paste your code to A03.cpp or delete it and add your A03.cpp under the `src` folder.

-#### 3. After replacing the cpp files or other files your are working on, use `cd` to move to the `build` directory
+#### 3. After replacing the cpp files or other files you are working on, use `cd` to move to the `build` directory

 #### 4. Delete All contents inside the `build` directory by `rm -rf *`